Abstract

 Likewise, we break down triples for the Class Definition annotation property.

-Just like PowerDesigner import and list report proved the existence isomorphic transformation, so does SPARQL: If we extract metadata with SELECT data, we can also load the same metadata using CONSTRUCT.
+Like PowerDesigner import and list report proved the existence of isomorphic transformation, so does SPARQL: If we extract metadata with SELECT data, we can also load the same metadata using CONSTRUCT.

 Unfortunately, ontology editors lack the powerful comparison report functionality of the data modeling tools.